BrockWW/BubbleFindingAlgorithm/README.txt

 Contained Files
 ===============

-    - bubble_algorithm_class.py: Contains the main part of the algorithm where a class structiure is used to conviniently store and access different values during analysis.
+    - bubble_algorithm_class.py: Contains the main part of the algorithm where a class structure is used to conveniently store and access different values during analysis.
     - bubble_plotting_functions.py: Contains a function used to plot the detected superbubbles after running the algorithm.
     - example_run_algorithm.py: An example of how this algorithm should be used and what it requires to